pacharanero/awesome-missing-nhs-things/README.md

 * Physios and other Musculoskeletal Therapists Register API
 * Social worker registration API
 * Speech and language therapists API

+## Internal information services in hospital trusts, primary care and other care settings.
+* Ubiquitous, versatile e-Rostering platform for staff rotas, with rota and on-call lists available via API to allow other applications to be aware of the current on-call clinician for a speciality, with appropriate fall-backs.
+Having that information available as an API is an important upstream dependency for a lot of useful services in automatic referral, time-saving features in EPRs (eg automatic selection of the correct consultant team for test ordering), and bleep replacement.

 ## Locations Registers
 * ODS Code API (this now exists following work by Matt Stibbs and Tony Yates to build openODS)